- + Where do I find the Student Account Services Office?

 - + What should I do if my financial aid is less than what I owe?

-You will be required to pay the difference by the tuition due date.
+You will be required to pay the difference by the tuition due date, or you will be placed on the installment plan automatically and charged all appropriate fees.

 - + What if my financial aid is delayed for additional documentation or verification?

-You must ensure you apply for financial aid early, check your NKU email daily, and have all requirements completed by the published due date or pay the balance due out of pocket by the published due date and reimburse yourself when your financial aid is applied to your semester balance.
+You must ensure you apply for financial aid early, check your NKU email daily, and have all requirements completed by the published due date or pay the balance due out of pocket by the published due date and reimburse yourself when your financial aid is applied to your semester balance, or you will be placed on the installment plan automatically and charged all appropriate fees.
 Questions regarding financial aid issues can be addressed by contacting Student Financial Assistance at 859-572-5143.

 Drops, Withdrawals, Refunds